TariqMahmood93/SENTI/README.md

 - `--datasets`  One or more dataset identifiers to process (e.g., `adultsample`, `australian`).
 Space‑separate or repeat the flag, depending on the parser.

-- `--seeds`  Random seed(s) for reproducibility of injection/imputation routines.
+- `--seeds`  Random seed(s) for reproducibility of injection/imputation routines, space‑separate or repeat the flag for multiple seeds.

 - `--cum_pcts`  Cumulative percentages of nulls to inject (`5`,`10`,`20`,`40`) in successive rounds.